zaraaf/zaraaf.github.io/README.md

 During assignment 3, I learned that functions are used to keep code organized.
 I also learned how to use math objects and how they make the math so much easier to do and comprehend.
 I can use this in the real world to make sure my code looks nice and to make the math portion of my code a lot easier.

+During assignment 4, I learned how to use JS events.
+This is very useful to get certain information when something is clicked or typed instead of a prompt loading in the moment the webpage is loaded.
+This is great for UX and makes the website work a lot smoother.
+I plan to use this in the real world to make sure the UX of my websites are good.

 zaraaf.github.io